precice/community-training/fsi-workflow/01_solidMesh/tasks.md

 - Look for `NSET`: you should find
   - `NSET=Nall`: this keyword defines the beginning of the list of coordinates of all the mesh nodes
-  - `*NSET, NSET=root_Nodes`: this keyword defines the beginning of the list of node IDs belonging to the mesh group `root`
-  - `*NSET, NSET=wetSurface_Nodes`: this keyword defines the beginning of the list of node IDs belonging to the mesh group `wetSurface`
+  - `*NSET, NSET=Nroot_Nodes`: this keyword defines the beginning of the list of node IDs belonging to the mesh group `Nroot`
-  - `*NSET, NSET=lowerSurface_Nodes`: this keyword defines the beginning of the list of node IDs belonging to the mesh group `lowerSurface`
+  - `*NSET, NSET=NwetSurface_Nodes`: this keyword defines the beginning of the list of node IDs belonging to the mesh group `NwetSurface`
 - Take note of the exact names of all the sets of nodes for each of the groups, because we'll use them in the following steps.
-- `*ELSET, ELSET=GROUPNAME_Faces`: where `GROUPNAME` is one of the groups that you defined (`root`, `wetSurface`, `lowerSurface`).
+- `*ELSET, ELSET=GROUPNAME_Faces`: where `GROUPNAME` is one of the groups that you defined (`Nroot`, `NwetSurface`).
 These sets define the groups of surface elements.
 We don't need them for the FSI simulation
 - save and close

 ## Scale the mesh file